Bjarne-AAU/MonteCarloLocalization/report.md

 ### Vision Sensor

-The vision sensor is able to capture the height of the terrain in its view.
+The vision sensor is able to capture the elevation of the terrain in its view.
 The view is determined by the position of the spacecraft and is able to get information about the terrain within a certain range given by a rectangle with a predefined size.
-The sensor is capable to make observations at a given framerate.
+The sensor is capable of making observations at a given framerate.
 The implementation of the Vision sensor can be found in the file [Vision.py](http://github.com/Bjarne-AAU/MonteCarloLocalization/blob/master/Vision.py).

 Additionally, we implemented various methods for simulating sensor noise: